Friday, 20 June 2008

 By the time we passed Méreuil he was in agony, but he had to keep going another hour before we came to our destination of Serres.
 We sank gratefully into a bar facing the Place de la Fontaine, near the bridge.

 At Serres, the main road from Sisteron meets the highway coming from the Rhône valley towards Gap, and there was a jam of cars and trucks trying to negotiate the roundabout.

 In the time of the Avignon popes (fourteenth century), Serres was much more important than it is now, as it was on the only land route from Avignon to Rome, which crossed the Alps at the Col de Larche.
 Even before the two popes, Serres was a centre of the salt trade that passed along this route.

 There were many Jewish bankers in Serres and it became very rich, too rich for the liking of Richelieu.
 Ever vigilant against threats to the supremacy of the king, he ordered the destruction of the citadel above the town in 1633.

 Across the square was the grand new Office of Tourism, where we discovered that the camping ground was about a kilometre back down the highway towards Laragne-Montéglin.
 We found it easily and soon had our tent set up in a shady grove.

 Tents and caravans were disposed at random in a sort of park dotted with trees.
 Our nearest neighbours were a couple with a shiny yellow and black Citroën, twenty years in the remaking, said the beaming owners, and out on its maiden expedition.

-At 7:30 we walked back together to the village, looked at the menus at the hotel and the two brasseries, and chose the Brasserie du Commerce, which had a big fenced terrace full of pot plants and people, looking out directly onto the roundabout.
+At 7:30 Keith and I walked back together to the village, looked at the menus at the hotel and the two brasseries, and chose the Brasserie du Commerce, which had a big fenced terrace full of pot plants and people, looking out directly onto the roundabout.

 In our experience, places with the name “du Commerce” have invariably been pleasant and good value.